 Any student with the right qualities from any school is welcome to apply for a place on a sponsored trail (firstname.lastname@example.org).

 Extra guide resources and other measures are introduced into these trails to promote the safety and welfare of the participants.
+For a fuller picture, see the essay First Contact: Wilderness Greenshoots.

 This is what Dylan, aged 12 said of his trail experience at the last-night campfire talk: